NAVADMC/ADSM/README-WIP.md

 Scenario parameters are sent to the CEngine via a Scenario SQLite file.
 Results are written directly back to the same SQLite file, and supplemental result files are written to a directory alongside the SQLite scenario file.

-**ADSM** ( https://github.com/NAVADMC/ADSM ) is the main GUI that users will be interacting with.
+**ADSM** ( https://github.com/NAVADMC/ADSM ) is the main Frontend GUI that users will be interacting with.
 It creates scenarios by storing their parameters in a SQLite file and displays results after running a simulation.
 A more detailed breakdown of this application will follow.

 **Django-ProductionServer** ( https://github.com/BryanHurst/django-productionserver ) is a cross-platform local application server utilizing CherryPy and Nginx for hosting Django projects locally on a desktop environment.